 It took me 2 hours of clicking and refreshing to book a camping permit at Havasupai, also known as Havasu Falls, for my partner and a friend (I was out as soon as I heard the words “10-mile hike”).
 Permits usually sell out for the following year on the day they become available.
-It’s a bit like Black Friday for hardcore nature lovers.
+It’s a… Continue reading Incompetence, inertia, or dark UX at Havasupai?

 I recently had the pleasure of discussing Design for Real Life by Eric Meyer and Sara Wachter-Boettcher with a local UX book club.